agrc/usaddress/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
 * Send us a pull request.
 Bonus points for topic branches!

+## Deploy Steps

+1. bump version number in `setup.py`
+1. update `CHANGELOG
+1. tag and push
+1. the project is built and deployed automatically via GitHub Actions

 ## Copyright